 Obviously, the tensions had already started in 1909, several militias had formed over the years to try to fight Thai’s forced assimilation.
 But 2004 marked a peak in the conflict, it became more violent and more and more attacks took place.

-The insurgents believed that by causing unrest in the Buddhist country, which believe in peace and non-violence, the government will get tired and just give up.
+The insurgents believed that by causing unrest in the Buddhist country, which believes in peace and non-violence, the government will get tired and just give up.
 Let’s just say that Thailand is not known for giving up territory that easily.

 This being said, the conflict is slowly tuning down and attacks are less and less frequent.
 Most people there don’t really care about their independence and just want the conflict to cease.

 Yes and no, I’ve recently seen Thailand put on the top 10 most dangerous countries in the world because of these provinces and what’s happening there.
 To me, it’s completely over-dramatic.
 Yes, the area knows some unrest but most of the time you won’t realize there’s a conflict going on there.
 There are some executions and some bombing on public places going on but rarely.
 And they never target tourists.
 It’s all about being in the wrong place at the wrong time and it’s also all about judging the situation for yourself.
 I’ve decided to take the risk and go there because I lived in Corsica for 2 years, and there are way more executions and bombing going on there than in Thailand, even in the village I was living in I often heard gunshots.
 I’ve never felt unsafe at any time in Corsica, so I thought that if it’s was ok for me to live in Corsica, I could go to Thailand’s deep south.